Hinduism in Karnataka: Haridasas

-Another bhakthi movement established in the 13th century was of Haridasas, a devotional group of saints who formed the group under the same name, and who were Vaishnavites of the Dwiata philosophy.
+Another bhakthi movement established in the 13th century was of Haridasas, a devotional group of saints who formed the group under the same name, and who were Vaishnavites of the Dvaita philosophy.
 The founder of this movement was Naraharitirtha, a devout Madhva follower.
 Their worship is devoted to various forms of Lord Vishnu or Hari.
 This Bhakthi cult's propagation was not only worship of Vishnu but also to discard animal sacrifice, stop beliefs in superstitions, discourage caste system, and end the worship of many forms of the deity.
 They also discouraged the practice of astrology and other rituals.
 Their preachings were in the Kannada language through devotional poetry, a language of the people.
 However, there were two sects in this group one who wanted the Sanskrit language to be followed, the Vyasakuta and the Dasakuta.
 The notable Haridasas of that period were Purandaradasa, Vyasaraya, Kanakadasa, Vadiraja, Vijaya Dasa, Jagannatha Dasa, Vasudeva Dasa and Gopala Dasa; many of them became heads of the religious maths founded by Madhva and his disciples.
 Haridasas are still popular and the songs scripted by many of the earlier Haridasas are very popular.

 Language

 Karnataka is one of the four states of South India where Kannada is spoken.
-It is an ancient language of the Dravida genre.
-Spread of Sanskrit in South India as a basic Hindu religious language is evidenced in a stone pillar inscription dated between 455 and 470 AD in Talagunda in Shivamogga district of the state.
+Sanskrit in South India as a basic language is evidenced in a stone pillar inscription dated between 455 and 470 AD in Talagunda in Shivamogga district of the state.
 The inscription is in the language of Kadamba Kakusthavarma; the posthumous record is inscribed in Late southern Brahmi script during the reign of Santivarma (450 to 470 AD).
 Traditions of Hinduism are practiced in both Sanskrit (considered a superior language) and vernacular languages.
 The upper castes practice the religion mostly in Sanskrit, whereas the lower-class people practice it in the vernacular language of the region, which constitutes almost 80% of the rural community.